stlab/better-code/better-code/src/chapter-4-algorithms.md

 ) -> Int {
     var writeIndex = 0

-    // Partition: move all elements that don't satisfy predicate to the front for readIndex in 0..<array.count {
+    for readIndex in 0..<array.count {
         if !belongsInSecondPartition(array[readIndex]) {
             if writeIndex != readIndex {